sromerof202/sromerof202/README.md

 - Smart cities technologies such as IoT, AI, etc.

 🌐  **Open for Collaboration**:
-- Tech & Platform Development
+- Platform Development & optimization
 - Projects or researches revolving around Technology Management, Economics, or Policy.
 - Implementing Analytics for business insights.
 - Financial and risk analysis-related initiatives.